 \section{Conclusion}

-We explore the attribute-aware multimodal entity linking task, which utilizes three streams of data - image, descriptive text, and structured attribute information - for multimodal entity linking/disambiguation.
-To support this line of research, we construct \dataset{}, including a multimodal knowledge base that contains 35,598 product entities with text, images, and fine-grained attributes and a multimodal review dataset that contains 18,472 review instances with text and images.
-We experiment with designed baseline models and show that adding the attribute information indeed enhances model performance by a considerable amount.
-Future work could explore more fine-grained multimodal reasoning to take advantage of attribute information to boost entity disambiguation.
-Incorporating large language models~\cite{openai2023gpt4} with instruction tuning ~\cite{yu2023generate,xu2022multiinstruct} can also be one direction, given their recent promising performance.
+We propose attribute-aware multimodal entity linking, which requires features extracted from images, text descriptions, and structured attributes to disambiguate and link each mention to the corresponding entity in a target knowledge base.
+To support this research, we construct \dataset{}, consisting of a multimodal knowledge base that contains 34,690 product entities described with text, images, and fine-grained attributes, and a multimodal review dataset that contains 16,735 review instances while each review is also associated with a text description and an image.
+We experiment with several high-performance entity-linking approaches, including a new approach that incorporates attributes of entities for disambiguation.
+Experimental results show that the attributes indeed significantly enhance the model performance, but still, there is a large gap between the machine and human performance.